-Even though the health benefits of fasting are countless from weight loss to better digestion, some people may experience temporary side effects like heartburn during the fasting hours, which is caused by acid reflux also known as gastroesophageal reflux (GER).
+Even though the health benefits of intermittent fasting are countless from weight loss to better digestion, some people may experience temporary side effects like heartburn during the fasting hours, which is caused by acid reflux also known as gastroesophageal reflux (GER).

 During your fasting hours, your stomach still produces stomach acid.
 Because your stomach is partially or completely empty during fasting, the acid builds up in your stomach, and if this continues, the acidic fluid travels up into your throat and causes chest and throat pain.